evansutcliffe/Arduino-temperature-logger/README.md

-# Temp Logger - python
+# Temp Logger
-python script for logging temp
+Quick Script for logging tempeture data from serial with an Arduino Contains the python code (bad naming format) and the c++ Arduino code